cisco/mindmeld/docs/source/userguide/nlp.rst

    Loading intent classifier: domain='ordering'
    ...

-In addition to saving the models all at once, you can also choose to save just one specific NLP model.
-This is useful when you are actively experimenting with the classifiers individually and want to checkpoint your work or save multiple model versions for comparison.
-This can be accomplished using the :meth:`dump` and :meth:`load` methods exposed by each classifier.
+Another option is to save just one specific NLP model, which is useful when you are actively experimenting with individual classifiers and want to checkpoint your work or save multiple model versions for comparison.
+This is done using the :meth:`dump` and :meth:`load` methods exposed by each classifier.
 Refer to the chapter for the appropriate classifier to learn more.